scrffy/FitnessProgram/workouts/week3-cardio.md

 Cool-down:

 - Go for a well-deserved walk/lap around the park.
 I like to listen to relaxing music, walk slowly and enjoy mother nature before heading home - well done!!

+Outdoor Jogging:

+Warm-up:

+- Light dynamic stretching (leg swings, arm circles, etc.) for 5-7 minutes while walking

+Main Workout:

+- Jog at a steady pace for 30 minutes.

+- At the 10 minute mark, jog slightly faster for 2 minutes (about a 10% increase in speed)

+- Recover by relaxing with 1 minute of easy-paced recovery jogging

+- At the 20 minute mark, repeat the fast jog for 2 minutes with a 1 minut recovery after

+Cooldown:

+- Slow jog or brisk walk for 5 minutes.

+- Static stretching for major muscle groups (quads, hamstrings, calves, etc.) for 5-7 minutes.

+- Aim for a total workout time of 30-45 mins